passionlim/intensive/Script_Technology.md

 ## Tell us about the electronics devices you use every day?

+- I : convenient / useful smartphones
+- B1 : diverse functions of smartphone
+- B2 : efficient function at work
+- C : necessary for my life

-I like to use a various kind of electronic devices at home and at the office.
-Especially the smartphones are the most helpful devices for me.
-Let me just give you details.
+I like to use a various kind of electronic devices at home and at work.
+Among them, smartphones are the most **convenient and helpful devices** for me.
+Let me give you some reasons.

-The mobile phone I used in 1990s was just to make a call wirelessly.
-It was convenient at that time.
-However since smartphones came out, its functions have become diverse as time goes on ( = along with a time ).
-We can take high quality pictures every day with smartphones.
-It’s not necessary to carry a heavy digital camera for high quality pictures.
-Also We can watch online videos on Youtube when we have free time.

-Plus I can communicate effectively with colleagues at work by just sending a message or a file.
-We don’t need to meet together or describe specific issues on the phone nowadays.
+First of all, I can enjoy various functions of my smartphone whenever I want.
+I can take high quality photos using my smartphone instead of carrying my heavy digital camera.
+Also I can watch interesting game videos online.
+I'm absolutely stunk with **my smartphone at home**.

+Plus I can effectively **communicate with colleagues at work** regardless my location.
+I can send and read documents using smartphone wherever I am.
+So to share infomation, it is not necessary to meet my colleage.
+If someone need my opinion, I can just reply messages even at home.

-Therefore, I can’t imagine I would live without smartphones.
+Therefore, I **can’t imagine** I would live without smartphones.

 ## Tell me about some issues people talk about related to technology.
 Why is it a problem?
 How do people deal with this problem.